|

 that we do.
 The emergence of monotheism from the polytheistic religions of

-antiquity is not so much a discovery as a form of self-creation, as the
+antiquity is a form of self-creation, as the

 its finitude.